Shipping: International Shipping: TNT express, EMS Post.

 10. The values of the correction weights and angles required will be calculated automatically

-and shown in popup form.
+and shown in polar diagram.

 fig.5 Two plane balancing.
-Correction weights calculation
+Correction weights free position, polar diagram

 fig.6 Two plane balancing.
 Correction weight mounting